Sanctuary BPD Carers Blog

 Dr. Robin L. Kissell MD is the Director of the Borderline Personality Disorder Initiative, Semel Institute, UCLA.

-At our March meeting, we listened to this recording of her excellent talk:
+At our March meeting, we listened to a recording of her excellent talk:

 ‘Understanding and Helping Loved Ones with Borderline Personality Disorder’read more